common-workflow-language/schema_salad/README.rst

 Schema Salad
 ------------

 Salad is a schema language for describing JSON or YAML structured linked data documents.
-Salad is based originally on JSON-LD_ and the Apache Avro_ data serialization system.

-Salad schema describes rules for preprocessing, structural validation, and link checking for documents described by a Salad schema.
-Salad features for rich data modeling such as inheritance, template specialization, object identifiers, object references, documentation generation, and transformation to RDF_.
+Salad schema describes rules for preprocessing, structural validation, and hyperlink checking for documents described by a Salad schema.
+Salad supports rich data modeling with inheritance, template specialization, object identifiers, object references, documentation generation, code generation, and transformation to RDF_.
 Salad provides a bridge between document and record oriented data modeling and the Semantic Web.

 Usage
 -----